comex/substitute/README.md

 the foreseeable future or, in its current form, ever.
 And the kind of group that could hypothetically supplant Cydia would likely not have difficulty replicating Substrate by themselves.
-So I consider my own involvement to be a low-stakes game in terms of practical consequences, which make the upsides I perceive more compelling.
+So I consider my own involvement to be a low-stakes game in terms of practical consequences, which makes the upsides I perceive more compelling.

 What are those upsides?

-It's worth noting that between the aforementioned two open source periods for Substrate, a younger version of me repeatedly expressed a desire for it to be open source, and when the source was released again, I was quite pleased.
+It's worth noting that between the aforementioned two open source periods for Substrate, a younger version of me repeatedly expressed a desire for it to be open source, and when the source was released again, was quite pleased.
 (Being slightly less enthusiastic in practice than principle - although much of that was just timing - I don't think I noticed when it went back to closed source.)
 So this really goes back a lot longer than iMods, and the upsides I